 The Catalan Regional Government confirmed that it has received 20% more calls regarding domestic violence to its helpline within the first few days of the confinement period.
-And, if we delve a little deeper, we would realize that these are only cases where women are reaching out for help, many cannot make calls since they are afraid of being overheard by abusive partners, or are not in a position to leave their homes.
-As far as Italy is concerned, activists say that they were receiving desperate text messages and emails, though calls to helplines had dropped sharply.
+If we delve deeper, we would realize that these are only cases where women are reaching out for help.
+Many cannot make calls since they are afraid of being overheard by abusive partners.
+Some are not in a position to leave their homes.
+As far as Italy is concerned, activists say that they were receiving desperate text messages and emails.
+Calls to helplines had dropped sharply.

 How COVID-19 Is Acting As A Catalyst

 Normally the perpetrators and the victims spend some parts of the day at work or socializing.
 Thus giving the victims some breathing space and someone to talk to.
 But now with the COVID-19 lockdown, victims are confined indoors with their abusers all day long.
 It led to a spike in violence and abuse.

 Health and income-related worries, according to experts, will add to the anxiety and increase the risk of domestic abuse cases.
 The decrease in Emergency calls for help might be a worrying indicator that victims are suffering in silence.
 They no longer have the freedom to seek help.
 If a victim of domestic violence becomes ill, the abuser is likely to throw them out of the house.

 Rescue Paths Outlined For Victims Dealing With Abuse